p16/paypal-rest-api-client/README.md

 Installation
 ------------

-1. Add the following dependency to your composer.json
+Add the following dependency to your composer.json

     "p16/pay-pal-rest-api-client": "dev-master"

-2. Run
+Run

     composer update

 Running tests
 -------------

-1. Donwload the repository
+Donwload the repository

-2. Run composer install
+Run

     composer install

-3. From the root folder run
+From the root folder run

     phpunit -c .